Slow-Goldstone mode generated by order from quantum disorder and its experimental detection: The model and two-steps order from quantum disorder analysis

+\subsection{The slow-Goldstone mode generated by the OFQD mechanism: step 2, a complete path integral formalism of the OFQD}

-{\sl The soft Goldstone mode generated by the "order from quantum disorder" mechanism: Step 2- } In the geometrically frustrated quantum spin systems, an §order from quantum disorder§ analysis \cite{gan,frusrev,sachdev} was developed to calculate the gap at $ \vec{k}=0 $.
-When applying this analysis to Eq.\ref{B2}, we find that due to the absence of the conjugate $ A $ term ( dictated by the spin $ SU(2) $ symmetry ), there is still no gap at $ \vec{q}=0 $ generated to the quadratic $ \omega_3 $ mode.
-So the previous analysis can not lead to any useful information to the present problem.
-Here we develop the second step of the systematic "order from disorder analysis" to go beyond that developed in \cite{gan,frusrev,sachdev} to compute the contributions to the spectrum from Eq.\ref{B2}.
-In order to compute the contributions to the spectrum, one need to express the order from disorder field operator $\delta\phi_\mathbf{r}$ in Eq.\ref{B2} in terms of the original boson field operator in Eq.\ref{piflux}, then adding it to the $ \mathcal{H}^{(2)} $ in Eq.\ref{h20}, we arrive at the effective Hamiltonian incorporating the order from disorder (OFD) mechanism:
+In the geometrically frustrated quantum spin systems, an ``order from quantum disorder'' analysis \cite{gan,frusrev,sachdev} was developed to calculate the gap at $ \mathbf{k}=0 $.
+When applying this analysis to Eq.\eqref{B2}, we find that due to the absence of the conjugate $ A $ term (as dictated by a $ U(1) $ subgroup of the spin $ SU(2) $ symmetry), there is still no gap at $ \mathbf{q}=0 $ generated to the quadratic $\omega_3$ mode.
+So the previous analysis in \cite{gan,frusrev,sachdev} can not be used to find any useful information to the present problem.
+Here, we develop the second step of the systematic ``order from disorder analysis'' to go beyond that developed in \cite{gan,frusrev,sachdev} to compute the contributions to the spectrum from Eq.\eqref{B2}.
+There are two alternative approaches, one is the canonical quantization approach to be presented in detail in appendix A, the other is the boson coherent state path integral approach presented here.
+The latter is more systematical and powerful than the canonical quantization approach.
+Most importantly, it can also be used to capture the non-linear effects, so it is essentially a non-linear sigma model approach that can be applied directly to study finite temperature effects.
+The physical picture is also more transparent in the polar coordinates, especially in identifying the slow-Goldstone mode generated by OFQD.